jeffpaul/wordpress-activitypub/CONTRIBUTING.md

 ## Create Bug Reports

 If you find a bug, please [file a GitHub issue](https://github.com/Automattic/wordpress-activitypub/issues/).
-If you want to prefix the title with a “Question:”, “Bug:”, or the general area of the application, that would be helpful, but by no means mandatory.
 If you have write access, add the appropriate labels.

 If you’re filing a bug, specific steps to reproduce are helpful.
 Please include the URL of the page that has the bug, along with what you expected to see and what happened instead.